-- Focus on policy relevant outcomes such as reading comprehension and/or end-of-year state exams.
-Demonstrating the impact of tutoring on proximal outcomes provides insight into how specific features of tutoring curriculum might translate into changes in discrete skills.
-Yet, the extent to which improvements in discrete skills translates to more general knowledge and more policy-relevant outcomes that impact students' life outcomes is an area requiring significantly more research attention. - Include longer term outcomes to assess the extent to which the impact of tutoring persists (or fades away).
-A better understanding of how tutoring impacts the long term learning trajectory of students will clarify both the long term cost-effectiveness of tutoring and whether new improvement strategies are needed (such as booster doses of tutoring). - Link improvements in foundational skills to performance on state-mandated end-of-year exams (e.g., grade 3 reading assessments).
+- Focus on policy relevant outcomes based on nationally normed assessments and/or end-of-year state exams.
+Demonstrating the impact of tutoring on proximal outcomes (e.g., diagnostic assessments, provider-developed assessments) provides insight into how specific features of tutoring curriculum might translate into changes in discrete skills.
+Yet, the extent to which improvements in discrete skills translates to more general knowledge and more policy-relevant outcomes that impact students' life outcomes is an area requiring significantly more research attention - Include longer term outcomes to assess the extent to which the impact of tutoring persists (or fades away).
+A better understanding of how tutoring impacts the long term learning trajectory of students will clarify both the long term cost-effectiveness of tutoring and whether new improvement strategies are needed (such as booster doses of tutoring). - Link improvements in foundational skills assessed on diagnostic exams to performance on state-mandated end-of-year exams (e.g., grade 3 reading assessments).
 Given the renewed focus on developing early elementary students' foundational literacy skills, it is becoming increasingly important to understand whether (and to what extent) improvements in foundational skills translate into broader measures of student performance.